MissAllSunday/Breeze/Readme.txt

   [ Status & Comments ]

     Members post short status updates on any wall.
 Other members can reply with comments.
-The editor supports BBC and includes a live preview before posting.
+The editor supports BBC.

   [ Likes ]